node-class-may-2023/ComIT_Node/html.md

 [Exercise 9](exercises/html/ex_09.md)

 ### Make the tables happier!
-* The table element has some attributes that will allow us to add color and other visual efects
+* The table element has some attributes that will allow us to add color and other visual effects
 * This attributes belong to previous HTML versions but we can still use them
 * Remember that we only should use HTML to structure our documents and add CSS to change the way things look
 * The **border** attribute defines, in pixels, the size of the frame surrounding the table.
 If set to 0, the frame attribute is set to void